Langdale area wildfire

 As the harbour authority, North Yorkshire Council has a safety policy linked to the safety plan (pdf / 143 KB) which commits the harbour authority to a duty to design and implement a risk based safety management system (SMS) for its harbour undertakings.

-This SMS will be developed and managed by the borough harbour master and his officers and where necessary in consultation with harbour users and stakeholders.
+This SMS will be developed and managed by the harbour master and his officers and where necessary in consultation with harbour users and stakeholders.
 The monitoring and assessment of the SMS will be undertaken by the ‘designated person’ in combination with harbour staff.

 The ‘designated person’ shall provide independent assurance to the ‘duty holder’ that the SMS, for which the duty holder is ultimately responsible, is working effectively.